Epic (Malta): Vodafone (1997-2020)

-In 1997 Telecell was rebranded as Vodafone.
+In 1997 Telecell was rebranded as Vodafone^{[citation needed]}.

 Vodafone Malta's international gateway was launched in 2004 making it the first company in Malta to offer resilience and backup on international connectivity to the local business community.
 The international gateway spans approximately 250 km between Malta and Catania carrying three main types of traffic: Internet, Voice and Data.
 During August 2006, Vodafone was the first mobile network operator to deploy 3G followed by the launch of HSDPA for high speed data transmission in December 2006.
 In June 2007, Vodafone Malta launched fixed broadband based on WiMax technologies.

 In 2008, Vodafone opened its Mobile Network to Virtual Network Operators.
 This was made possible through an agreement with ASPIDER Solutions.
 One of the virtual operators using the Vodafone network is Redtouch Fone.
 In 2010, Vodafone added another first when it announced the launch of an even faster mobile data service with nationwide download speeds of 14.4 Mbit/s.
 In 2012, another first for Malta was launched by Vodafone.
 The new 21.6 Mbit/s HSPA capability was launched live across all of Vodafone's coverage area.
 Vodafone started also rolling out the very latest 42 Mbit/s capability across key areas and high traffic sites on its network.
 Vodafone Malta announced its roll out of a 4G network in October 2013.
 It is the first mobile operator in Malta with an operating 4G network and in June 2017 Vodafone Malta has announced 4G+.

 In 2017, Vodafone became the first network to introduce superfast 4.5G to the Maltese islands, making it the country's fastest network.
 The new technology allows for the downloading of data at unprecedented speeds – 33 per cent faster than any other network available in Malta and Gozo – at 300 Mbit/s.

 In October 2018, Vodafone Malta introduced NB-IoT (narrow band IoT) to Malta bringing the next generation IoT technology to the local market.

 On 19 December 2019, Vodafone Group announced that it has entered into an agreement to sell 100% of Vodafone Malta to Monaco Telecom for a cash consideration equivalent to an Enterprise Value of €250 million; the sale was accomplished on 31 March 2020.